Ypres: First World War

-Of the battles, the largest, best-known, and most costly in human suffering was the Third Battle of Ypres (31 July to 10 November 1917, also known as the Battle of Passchendaele), in which the British, Canadian, ANZAC, and French forces recaptured the Passchendaele Ridge east of the city at a terrible cost of lives.
+Of the battles, the largest, best-known, and most costly in human suffering was the Third Battle of Ypres, 31 July to 10 November 1917, also known as the Battle of Passchendaele, in which the British, Canadian, ANZAC, and French forces recaptured the Passchendaele Ridge east of the city at a terrible cost of lives.
 After months of fighting, this battle resulted in nearly half a million casualties to all sides, and only a few miles of ground won by Allied forces.
 During the course of the war the town was all but obliterated by the artillery fire.

 English-speaking soldiers often referred to Ieper/Ypres by the deliberate mispronunciation "Wipers".
 British soldiers even published a wartime newspaper called The Wipers Times.
 The same style of deliberate mispronunciation was applied to other Flemish place names in the Ypres area for the benefit of British troops, such as Wytschaete becoming "White Sheet" and Ploegsteert becoming "Plug Street".

 Ypres was one of the sites that hosted an unofficial Christmas Truce in 1914 between German and British soldiers.

-During World War Two, the British Expeditionary Force (BEF) would fight the Germans in a delaying action at the Ypres-Comines Canal, one of the actions that allowed the Allied retreat to Dunkirk.
-Adolf Hitler (later Chancellor of Germany) fought at Ypres in the First World War and later visited the town during the Battle of France.